T-Mobile US (TMUS) LEAPS Options Analysis: High-Delta Mean-Reversion Strategy After a Deep Pullback

 Latest News for TMUS

-Citizens Financial Group Inc. RI grew its position in T-Mobile US, Inc. (NASDAQ: TMUS) by 6.7% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 61,675 shares of the Wireless communications provider's stock after acquiring an additional 3,897 shares during the quarter.
+Brucke Financial Inc. raised its position in T-Mobile US, Inc. (NASDAQ: TMUS) by 101.8% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 5,976 shares of the Wireless communications provider's stock after purchasing an additional 3,015 shares during the quarter.
+T-Mobile US

 Analyst Price Targets — TMUS